isurunuwanthilaka/isurunuwanthilaka.github.io/_posts/2021-04-16-avg-mapreduce.md

 ---
 layout: post
 title: MapReduce - Let's average numbers
-categories: Software-Engineering
-author : Isuru Nuwanthilaka
-last_modified_at: 2021-04-14 21:05:20
-tags: [Big Data]
 ---

 In the big data context, MapReduce plays a significant role.
 It is the underlying techniques for most of the big data